osrf/ros2multirobotbook/src/ros2_cli.md

 Now that we have the basics down let's dig into a few of the optional arguments.
 We see a variety of commands that start with `--qos`, "QOS" here means "quality of service" and it is a really cool feature that is only in ROS 2.
-Without getting too technical QOS is a way of asking for a certain level of networking robustness.
+Without getting too technical OS is a way of asking for a certain level of networking robustness.
 A ROS system can operate over a network, and just like streaming video or video games, packets can get dropped or not get to their destination.
-The QOS settings help you control which packets are the most important and should get the highest priority.
+The OS settings help you control which packets are the most important and should get the highest priority.

 Most of the other commands deal with changing the output format of this CLI